 Mayor Moe worked to create the position of Emergency Services Director to better serve and coordinate efforts before, during and after an emergency.
 The creation of a local Emergency Operations Center has been established and the Citizens Emergency Response Team was developed.
 Emergency Services have been improved and enhanced.
 Many new positions have been added within the Laurel Police Department as well as a new command structure to better serve the department and its citizens.

 Under the Moe Administration, the employee pay plan has been enhanced to remain competitive with area employers and technology enhancements have been made to take the City forward to providing e-government services.
 The Moe Administration has established the Laurel Civic Improvement Committee to promote a more attractive appearance to the City streets.
 In 2007 the Moe Administration recognized the cost savings by bringing the recycling program "in house" under the direction of the Department of Public Works.
-Mayor Moe established the Mayor’s Annual Open House which showcases City services and City volunteer organizations.
+In 2011, Mayor Moe established the Mayor's Summer Jobs Program that provides the opportunity for youth residents ages 14-16 to work in City Departments for 7 weeks during the summer.
+The program has been very successful and the youth have gained real life work experience while learning about their local government.
+Mayor Moe also created the Mayor’s Annual Open House which showcases City services and City volunteer organizations.
 In 2017, Mayor Moe, with the support of the Laurel City Council, established the City’s first Arts Council to encourage and invest in the visual arts, performing arts and art education programs.

 Partnerships with area local governments and Fort Meade have been established for better and strategic communications and planning.
 In an effort to halt the complete closing of the Laurel Regional Hospital in 2015, Mayor Moe co-chaired the Laurel Strategic Planning Work Group.
 The work group included an 11-member executive committee and 7 subcommittees designed to focus on critical issues such as emergency medical care, the expansion of services that addressed the specific health needs of the community and the hospital workforce.

 In 1987 and 1998, Mayor Moe was recognized among the "Outstanding Young Men of America".
 He was inducted into the Hall of Fame for the Prince George's County Volunteer Fire and Rescue Association.
 He was honored to have been selected the Laurel Volunteer Fire Department's Firefighter of the Year four times.
 He is the recipient of the Albin Fairall Award and the Norris Beard Award.
+Mayor Moe was honored by the Maryland Municipal League (MML) in 2015 with the Lifetime Achievement Award that recognizes an elected or appointed city/town official who has a strong record of service to the Maryland Municipal League and has demonstrated outstanding service to Maryland municipal government.
+He was also inducted into the MML Hall of Fame in 2015.
 He has received countless awards for his efforts to the State, County and community.